 - In another bowl, melt butter and chocolate in a double boiler or microwave until melted.

-- Remove from heat, and while it is still hot, add in the sugar.
+- Remove from heat, and while the melted chocolate and butter are still hot, add in the sugar.
 Mix well for about 30 seconds.

 - Let the mixture cool and then add in the egg.
 Whisk well.

-- Add in the dry ingredients and mix with a spoon until well incorporated and a smooth batter is formed.
+- Add in the dry ingredients into the wet ingredients and mix with a spoon until well incorporated and a smooth batter is formed.

 - Add in the chocolate chips and mix again.

-- Pour the almond flour brownies batter into the prepared tin and level it.
+- Pour the almond flour brownies batter into the prepared square baking pan and level it.

-- Sprinkle the slivered almonds all over the top of the almond brownies batter, making sure they are well distributed.
+- Sprinkle the toasted almonds all over the top of the almond brownies batter, making sure they are well distributed.
 Use the back of a spoon to press the nuts in lightly so that they sink into the brownie batter slightly.
-Bake the almond flour brownies for 20 minutes, until the sides are firm to the touch and the center is still soft.
+Bake the almond flour brownies for 20 minutes in a preheated oven, until the sides are firm to the touch and the center of the brownies is still soft.

 - Remove the baked almond brownies from the oven and let them cool in the oven for a few minutes before inverting them onto a wire rack.